sbt/website/src/reference/01-General-Info/04-Bintray-For-Plugins.md

 sbt hosts their community plugin repository on [Bintray](https://bintray.com/sbt).
-Bintray is a repository hosting site, similar to github, which allows users to contribute their own plugins, while sbt can aggregate them together in a common repository.
+Bintray is a repository hosting site, similar to GitHub, which allows users to contribute their own plugins, while sbt can aggregate them together in a common repository.

 This document walks you through the means to create your own repository